This is our Complete Guide to Surfing Uluwatu in Bali.

 Offering impossibly fast waves as the name suggests, the Impossibles is a picture-perfect beach which is rideable at high and low tide.
 As a south swell rolls in from Padang way, you’ll see surfers spread out by the speed of the wave, which is perfect for creating space and avoiding crowding.
 The Impossibles also avoids the issue of the tourist crowd, making this a pleasant beach to relax and surf.

 Nyang Nyang is a little less frequented than the other areas on this list.
 The twenty-minute downhill hike will provide you with golden sands and dazzling sea, as well as plenty of swells.
 Commonly known as the secret beach, it is secluded from the tourist crowds and is the perfect spot for surfing.

 Thomas Beach is also known as the ‘real Padang Padang’ beach and has a relaxed surfer vibe and minimal sun loungers.
 Thomas Beach has a decent swell and is also great for beginners and mixed ability surfers.
 A mix between a reef and a beach break makes it a great place to surf and also relax in the tree-provided shade on a sunny afternoon.

 Surfing Uluwatu is so popular, there are many surf-friendly hotels to stay at.

-If you want something way more upmarket for your surfing stay, then the secluded Alila Villas Uluwatu literally perches on the edge of a cliff in between Green Bowl and Nyang Nyang, with perfect sea views, poolside villas, and fine Balinese cuisine.
+If you want something way more upmarket when you’re surfing Uluwatu, then the secluded Alila Villas Uluwatu literally perches on the edge of a cliff in between Green Bowl and Nyang Nyang, with perfect sea views, poolside villas, and fine Balinese cuisine.
 If you really want to travel in style, stay here and use it as your relaxing center point for all your surf spot travels.
 It might set you back up to $780 per person per night though, so you really would be staying in the lap of luxury.

 Surfboard Hire in Uluwatu